 Goddess MahaLakshmi at Gundicha Temple

 Lord Jagannath along with his siblings leaves for a vacation to his aunt’s place and his consort Mahalakshmi left behind in the main temple.
 While leaving he had promised that he would return back the next day, but time passed by and he never came back, nor did he give any information.
 After the 5th Day, she became impatient and hence decided to visit the Gundicha temple to see if everything was ok.

 Hera Panchami Celebration

-At night of the 5th day the representative idol of Goddess Mahalaxmi (known as Subarna Mahalaxmi) is made to leave for the Gundicha temple in a beautifully decorated palanquin via Bada Danda (the Grand Road) in a colorful procession in pomp and splendor, accompanied by her servitors, to meet Lord Jagannath and to ask Him why he had not returned yet.
-The people & servitors who are part of the procession of Goddess Mahalaxmi sing the Hera Panchami song.
-The Hera Panchami song expresses Goddess Mahalaxmi’s anger towards her husband.
+At night of the 5th day the representative idol of Goddess Mahalakshmi (known as Subarna Mahalakshmi) is made to leave for the Gundicha temple in a beautifully decorated palanquin via Bada Danda (the Grand Road) in a colorful procession in pomp and splendor, accompanied by her servitors.
+She want to meet Lord Jagannath and to ask him why he had not returned yet.
+The people & servitors who are part of the procession of Goddess, sing the Hera Panchami song.
+This song expresses Goddess Mahalakshmi’s anger towards her husband.

 Why Hera Panchami is celebrated?

 After knowing that Goddess Mahalakshmi is coming to meet him with anger; Lord Jagannath asks his servitors to quickly lock the door of Gundicha Temple.
 After having a stealthy look at her Lord; she returns to the temple, damaging a part of Jagannath’s chariot in anger and disgust.
 This incident celebrated as Hera Panchami.
 This is what the crowd witnesses with profuse excitement.